vs comparison

 • You have a Copilot Studio capable IT team that can build and maintain custom AEC agents

-• You want a small-team or per-seat deployment without a 25-seat commitment
+• You want a small-team or per-seat deployment without a team plan

 • You need an internal company knowledge bot across HR, IT, marketing, and operations content